ttlion/sdtDBN/README.md

 ## Example 3: Getting an estimated trajectory
 [ex3]: #example-3-getting-an-estimated-trajectory

-Also following the sdtDBN learned in [Example 1][ex1], it is explained in this example how the user can estimate a trajectory of all attributes until a certain timestep, given certain observations of subjects.
+Also following the sdtDBN learned in [Example 1][ex1], it is explained in this example how the user can estimate a trajectory of all attributes until a certain timestep, given observations of some subjects.

 The files used for this example are the following:

-- [example1_dynamic.csv](example1_dynamic.csv): File with dynamic attributes for learning;
+- [example1_dynamic.csv](example1_dynamic.csv): File with observations of dynamic attributes for learning;
-- [example1_static.csv](example1_static.csv): File with static attributes for learning;
+- [example1_static.csv](example1_static.csv): File with observations of static attributes for learning;
 - [example2_dynamic_inf.csv](example2_dynamic_inf.csv): File with the dynamic observations of the subjects where inference should be made;
 - [example2_static_inf.csv](example2_static_inf.csv): File with the static observations of the subjects where inference should be made.

-To get the trajectories, the user needs to define the maximum timestep in the argument **-t**.
+To get the estimated trajectories, the user needs to define the maximum timestep in the argument **-t**.

 The user can also use the argument **-infFmt** to specify how the values of the nodes are determined from the probability distributions.
-  - If using **-infFmt mostProb**, the values selected for each node are always the most probable given the observations of each subject.
+  - If using **-infFmt mostProb**, the values selected for each node are always the most probable ones, given the observations of each subject.
   - Otherwise, the values are randomly sampled according to the probability distribution of each node, given the observations of each subject.

 For example, if the user wants to determine the most probable trajectory of all attributes until **timestep 5**, the following command can be inserted: